unchainedshop/unchained/packages/OPEN_QUESTIONS.md

 17. Npm package: later is deprecated and should be replaced with https://www.npmjs.com/package/@breejs/later

 18. BaseWorker: line 61: Does that work wiht [0]?
 As far as I could see in the code the schedules need to be strings.
 But well, it is not really clear to me how this later works...

+19. Roles: Fetch user in roles.ts -> userHasPermission might be unnecessary as the user is set as soon as a user logs in and we have a userId.
+Is that correct?